The Wilhelm Gustloff as an Accommodation Liner 2nd U-Boat Training Division 1940 - 1945

 Left: Group picture of young sailors of the 2nd U.L.D.
 Gotenhafen in a lounge aboard Wilhelm Gustloff, 1942.
 The photo includes Ludwig Bierl, later a crewmember of the U-744, which was sunk on March 6, 1944.

-Wilhelm Gustloff can be seen in the background.
+Aboard the Prinz Eugen, April 30th, 1944.
+The Wilhelm Gustloff can be seen in the background.

 Four photos aboard the Wilhelm Gustloff, Gotenhafen, March 1944. (right)